To view the current handbooks, see Parent Student Handbooks.

 - Be prepared every day with completed homework assignments.

 - Take home all letters, messages, and notes.

 - Discuss with parents what they have learned in school; ask parents and teachers for help when needed.

 - Respect themselves and the rights and property of others; obey all school rules.

-Tom Matsumoto School holds weekly meetings regarding the progress of identified students.
+Tom Matsumoto School holds regular meetings regarding the progress of identified students.
 The referring teacher, resource specialist, psychologist, speech and language specialist, English Language Development specialist, and the principal review the student’s progress with the parents to develop a plan that will lead to the success of each child referred.

 The following Evergreen School District policies are provided to you to increase your awareness of what is and is not tolerated at any Evergreen School District campus.
 Policies in their entirety will be distributed at the beginning of the school year and can be requested from the school office.

 The Governing Board recognizes that technology provides ways to access the most current and extensive sources of information.
 Technology enables students to practice skills and to develop reasoning and problem-solving abilities.
 Every effort shall be made to provide equal access to technology throughout the district’s schools and classes.
 Students are responsible for adhering to Evergreen School District’s Acceptable Use Agreement.